anearthboundmisfit/DBIx-Squirrel/README.md

 ## Description

 DBIx-Squirrel is a lightweight DBI extension that makes it easier to write and maintain programs that work with databases.
-While it works just like DBI out-of-the-box, offering comfortable familiarity, it also offers a slate of graceful enhancements when they are needed.
+It works just like DBI right out of the box (offering comfortable familiarity), and offers a slate of graceful enhancements when they are needed.

-Feature highlights:
+**Highlights**

 - Connect to database handles — pass a database connection handle to the **`connect`** method to clone it.
 Database connections opened using standard